apostleoffinance/web3_ml/README.md

 Run the Model:
 Locally:
 bash
-python src/train.py
+python src/train_model.py
 With Docker:
 bash
-docker build -t classifier-test . docker run -it -p 8000:8000 classifier-test
+docker build -t crypto-trader-classifier . docker run -p 5000:5000 crypto-trader-classifier
 API Usage: After running the Flask server, you can make POST requests to /predict with trader data in JSON format to get classifications.

 Applications